COMMUNITY INVESTMENT PROCESS

 Support organizations that reflect and serve the diversity of our region

-Every three years, Heart of West Michigan United Way opens a competitive grant process open to nonprofits across Allegan, Kent, and Ottawa counties.
+Every three years, Heart of West Michigan United Way opens a community-wide grant process open to nonprofits across Allegan, Kent, and Ottawa counties.
 Our approach is designed to be transparent, community-driven, and rooted in partnership.

 Applications Open: We issue requests for proposals aligned with our core impact areas: Financial Security, Healthy Community, and Youth Opportunity.
+Note — while an area of focus, RFPs will not be accepted for Community Resiliency programming.

 Multi-Year Funding is Awarded: Chosen programs receive three-year investments to ensure stability, long-term planning, and measurable progress.